winglang/wing/docs/04-reference/winglang-spec.md

 Re-assignment to variables that are defined with `let` is not allowed in Wing.

+Variables can be reassigned to by using the `var` keyword instead of `let`.

 Re-assignment to class fields is allowed if field is marked with `readwrite`.
 Examples in the class section below.